A TRIBUTE TO A QUIET MAN

 Tommy was first taken to Nobliz, a Luftwaffe airfield.
 Then to Wetzler, where German intelligence officers interrogating him.
 “Hell, they knew more about our organization than I did.
 I just told them I was a new crewman.”
 The interrogation did not last long.
 The Germans knew crewmen didn’t have a lot of secret information to impart.
 The Germans took his electrically heated boots, and gave him a pair of shoes.

 Eventually, Tommy arrived at Stalag Luft IV, a German Prisoner of War camp at Gross Tychow, Eastern Pomerania (now Poland).
 Inadequate shower facilities, heating, and clothing, spotty distribution of Red Cross parcels, bad food, overcrowding and poor medical attention were the order of the day.
 Escape was not remotely possible.
 Boredom reigned among the nearly 8000 American, and the thousand or so British, Polish, Czech, French and Norwegian POWs.
 The men slept in barracks designed for 160 men but holding 240 or more.
-Each barrack had a two-hole latrine, to bealagerphoto2 used only at night.
+Each barrack had a two-hole latrine, to be used only at night.
 During the day, POWs were required to use open-air latrines, with pits cleaned by Russian POWs.
 The daily ration consisted of bread bulked up with sawdust, a soup made with a mixture of potato, turnip, carrot, rutabaga, kohlrabi and horsemeat.
 The men also received cooked barley and millet once or twice a week.
 Most camp guards were benign, but some, with nicknames like Big Stoop, Green Hornet, and Squarehead, were known to be sadistic.
 Guards also would open Red Cross parcels and steal the best of the food before turning them over to POWs.
 Most of the POWs lost about between 15 and 20 pounds during captivity here.
 Upper respiratory infections, diphtheria, diarrhea, skin diseases, jaundice, meningitis were common.
 As bad as this was, at this stage of the war, the German populace in cities wasn’t faring much better.

 By early 1945 terror gripped Germans in their eastern provinces.
 The Soviet Union’s huge armies were driving for the heart of Germany, and revenge was their byword.
 While German soldiers fought desperately, civilians fled east.
 On February 6, 1945, some 8000 men imprisoned at Stalag Luft IV were told they could take what they could carry, and then were marched west as the camp was evacuated.
 The ordeal became known as “The Black March.”
 To the distant sound of Russian artillery in the east, over 8000 POWs began a forced march across East Prussia, Poland, and almost to Hamburg.
 The ordeal began in one of the coldest winters in European history, and lasted for nearly three months, on a trek nearly 600 miles long.
 Divided into sections, the prisoners zigzagged west.